Remcovc/DM1_blood_RNAseq/README.md

 This respository contains scripts to reproduce the data presented in Van Cruchten & Van As et al (2022) [link to paper]

-The folder bash_scripts
+bash_scripts

     contains bash scripts to perform raw data processing, generate count tables and perform alternative splicing analysis.

-The folder R_scripts
+R_scripts

     contains R scripts of statistical modelling and to create figures

-The folder Statistical modeling results
+Statistical modeling results

     contains the result tables of the statistical analyses of the RNA-seq data presented in the paper